The Transformation Of McKayla Maroney From Toddler To 25

 McKayla Maroney released a timely tune about life under lockdown

-During the early days of her music career in 2016, McKayla Maroney listed Taylor Swift as one of her biggest musical influences, and she told Us Weekly that her "favorite thing to sing about is love."
-However, it wouldn't be until March 2020 that she finally dropped her first single, a song about moving on titled "Wake Up Call."
+During the early days of her music career in 2016, McKayla Maroney listed Taylor Swift as one of her biggest musical influences.
+She told Us Weekly that her "favorite thing to sing about is love."
+However, it wouldn't be until March 2020 that she finally dropped her first single, "Wake Up Call."
 A month later, she'd discovered a new musical muse: the COVID-19 pandemic.

 McKayla Maroney revealed her next big endeavor after a health scare

 In 2021, McKayla Maroney made a gymnastics comeback of sorts by appearing in a comedic GEICO ad.
-She also had to be hospitalized again, and this time it had nothing to do with gymnastics.
-According to People, she used her Instagram stories to document a trip to the ER, where she learned that kidney stones were the cause of the vomiting and abdominal pain that she'd been experiencing all day.
-She had to undergo surgery to have them removed, and a temporary stent later caused an infection.
+She was also hospitalized again, and this time it had nothing to do with gymnastics.
+According to People, she used her Instagram stories to document a trip to the ER, where she learned that kidney stones were the cause of the vomiting and abdominal pain she'd been experiencing all day.
+Her subsequent surgery caused an infection due to a temporary stent.
 "The morning before removal I started feeling so sick, I passed out and hit my head on the corner of my bedroom wall," she wrote.